usaid-cs/yesterday-i-learned/cooking.md

+- [Pasta should be cooked in sauce](https://getpocket.com/explore/item/nine-ways-you-re-cooking-pasta-wrong) for a few minutes so it can absorb flavour.
+Undercook your pasta, then let it spend its last few minutes there.
+Also... serve pasta from a bowl?
 - (Tea) biscuits are [ideally made with soft wheat flour](https://getpocket.com/explore/item/why-most-of-america-is-terrible-at-making-biscuits) instead of your everyday hard wheat flour.
 Lower gluten content supposedly makes the biscuits trap less CO2 in the dough.
 - Both grapeseed oil and rapeseed oil are real cooking oils.
 - [Truffle oil](https://en.wikipedia.org/wiki/Truffle_oil) is made with synthetic compounds that offers "(a) one-dimensional flavor (that) is also changing common understanding of how a truffle should taste".
 Anthony Bourdain called it the "tomato ketchup of the middle class".